Didžioji Riešė

 Didžioji Riešė (/lt/) is a village and administrative centre of Riešė eldership, Vilnius District Municipality, Lithuania.
 It is located only about 1 km north-west of Vilnius city municipality, on the road Vilnius–Molėtai.
-At the 2011 census, the village had a population of 2,520.
-That was an increase from the 2001 census which recorded the population of 1,142.
+At the 2011 census, the village had a population of 2,520, compared to a population of 1,142 recorded during the 2001 census.

 History

 During the Soviet occupation, it was a central settlement of a Soviet farm.

 In 2017, the official coat-of-arms was authorized.

+On August 1st 2026, the town was hit by a strong IF2 tornado, throwing a 100kg grill into a persons balcony.